markjmoyer/mjmoyer-ally/README.md

 ## Using Gulp Task Runner

 ### Configuring Gulp
-Gulp uses the "gulpfile.js" file located in the root to configure the actions performed when the `gulp` command is run.
+Gulp uses "gulpfile.js" located in the root to configure the actions performed when the `gulp` command is run.
 Gulp uses the "package.json" file located in the root to set the Application Name, Version Number and the package dependencies that exist for supporting the commands in the gulpfile.